Web UI/UX - Research - Visual Design

 Small businesses only need the basic features.

-Cloud version: 1sec+ loading screens too frequent User “lose(s) the feeling of operating directly on the data.”
+Cloud version: 1 second or longer loading screens too frequent User “lose(s) the feeling of operating directly on the data.”

 Outdated visual design.